-13. WHISTLEBLOWING POLICY
+13. ANTI-CORRUPTION AND WHISTLEBLOWING POLICIES

-The Board should establish, review and together with Management implement policies and procedures on whistleblowing.
+The Board should establish, review and together with Management implement policies and procedures on anti-corruption and whistleblowing.
+The anti-corruption policy and whistleblowing policies and procedures must be published on the company's website.